RottenFishbone/passpls/README.md

 # passpls

-A small program to locally generate an easy to remember password.
+A small cross-platform program to locally generate an easy to remember password.

 Passwords security follows XKCD's popular scheme of building password entropy from a list of easy to remember words.
 The built-in dictionary has ~57,000 unique words providing ~15.79 bits